5 Steps to Shift from Reactive to Proactive Quality Management

 “When a defect arises, you can think about the other places where it has arisen,” Atty explained.
 This encourages engineers to proactively identify potential failure points and strengthen the design.

-Raising the bar on quality checks helped shift the mindset.
+Raising the bar on quality checks helped change the mindset.
 Atty gave an example of instituting a “95% defect-free” requirement.
 That target made people ask why they were aiming higher—and how to meet it.

 They stopped asking, “is this just enough to get us out into the market?” to “is this something that is going to make us stand out?”
 That’s how quality becomes part of the design, not an afterthought.